 Process Console Concepts

-The Process Console allows you to monitor the execution state of a process instance and view any errors that occurred during execution.
-Advanced users can update and relaunch a process instance.
+The Process Console allows you to monitor the execution state of a process request and view any errors that occurred during execution.
+Advanced users can update and relaunch a process request.

-Within the Process Console, the execution path highlights the path taken by the process instance during execution.
+Within the Process Console, the execution path highlights the path taken by the process request during execution.
 The process design is displayed along with a color-coded status for each step.

 From the Process Console, you can view initial, computed, and internal parameters.